owl-language/Owl/README.md

 # Owl v0.5a  (\\^(OvO)^/)

-Owl is an interpreted, dynamically typed, procedural language.
+Owl is an interpreted, dynamically typed, lexically scoped procedural language.
 With full support for recursive procedures implementing you're favorite algorithms is a breeze, while user defined records and dynamically typed arrays facilitate powerful abstractions.

 Owl's Mascot (\\^(OvO)^/) is named Flaco.
 Named in dedication to the memory of Flaco the Owl who came